 The Wirehaired Pointing Griffon is a happy and loving dog breed.
-She makes an excellent gundog or family companion, and she suffers from comparatively few diseases.
-With her sense of humor and lively nature, she’s a good match for an energetic family that’s looking for a dog to be part of its daily activities.
+They make excellent gundogs or family companions, and they suffers from comparatively few diseases.
+With their sense of humor and lively nature, they’re a good match for an energetic family looking for a dog to be part of their daily activities.

 Dog Breed Group:Sporting Dogs

-Height:1 foot, 8 inches to 2 feet tall at the shoulder
+Height:20 to 24 inches tall at the shoulder

 Weight:50 to 60 pounds